zytzagoo/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.3.1 =
+* fix for issue with update-code in some circumstances, thanks to [Rajendra Zore](https://rajendrazore.com/) to report & help fix!

+= 2.3.0 =
+* new: optimize Google fonts with “combine & link” and “combine and load async” (with webload.js), intelligently preconnecting to Google’s domains to limit performance impact even further
+* new: Async JS, can be applied to local or 3rd party JS (if local it will be auto-excluded from autoptimization)
+* new: support to tell browsers to preconnect (= dns lookup + tcp/ip connection + ssl negotiation) to 3rd party domains (depends on browser support, works in Chrome & Firefox)
+* new: remove WordPress’ Core’s emoji CSS & JS
+* new: remove (version parameter from) Querystring
+* new: support to clear cache through WP CLI thanks to [junaidbhura](https://junaidbhura.com)
+* lots of [bugfixes and small improvements done by some seriously smart people via GitHub](https://github.com/futtta/autoptimize/commits/master) (thanks all!!), including [a fix for AO 2.2 which saw the HTML minifier go PacMan on spaces](https://github.com/futtta/autoptimize/commit/0f6ac683c35bc82d1ac2d496ae3b66bb53e49f88) in some circumstances.

 = 2.2.2 =
 * roll-back to previous battle-tested version of the CSS minifier